sakurakhadag/warmspringwinds.github.io/_posts/2018-01-27-learning-to-generate-lyrics-and-music-with-recurrent-neural-networks.md

 ![png]({{ site.url }}/assets/img/sampling_temperature.png)

 When $$\tau=1$$, the distribution is not affected.
 If we decrease $$\tau$$, the distribution becomes more pronounced, meaning that value with bigger probability mass will have it increased.
 When $$\tau$$ will approach zero, sampling will be equivalent to armax, because the probability of that value will be close to one.
-When we start to icrease $$\tau$$ the distribution becomes more and more uniform.
+When we start to increase $$\tau$$ the distribution becomes more and more uniform.

-The previous sample was generated with a temperature paramter equal to $$0.5$$.
+The previous sample was generated with a temperature parameter equal to $$0.5$$.
 Let's see what happens when we increase it to $$1.0$$ and sample:

 ```